 Learn more about Screen Time and Family Sharing in this article: How to Setup ScreenTime App on Family Sharing, A Comprehensive Guide

-New to the betas for macOS, iOS, and iPadOS is a way to reset your Screen Time passcode using your Apple ID–called Screen Time Passcode Recovery.
+New to macOS, iOS, and iPadOS is a way to reset your Screen Time passcode using your Apple ID–called Screen Time Passcode Recovery.

 To work, you need to first turn off or change the screen time passcode and then re-enable it

 - Scroll down to Change Screen Time Passcode